hjudgesac/UnifiedJoule/postboostercheck/postboostercheck.md

 1. Click **Account Explorer** and select the Subaccount used for Joule setup.</br>
  ![postbooster](3.jpg)
-2. Click **Connectivity -> Destiantions** and confirm the destinations are successfully created.
+2. Click **Connectivity -> Destinations** and confirm the destinations are successfully created.
 The destinations shown will vary based on the systems selected during the booster execution.
-In our example we ran the booster for S/4HANA Cloud and SuccessFactors so we see the relevant destinations for those systems.</br>
+See screenshot below for relevant destinations if the booster was executed for S/4HANA Public Cloud and SuccessFactors.</br>
 ![create_wz](2.jpg)

 6. Specify an **Instance Name** and click **Create**.</br>